Working at The British School in Tokyo

 Campuses, classrooms & facilitiesBST is a two site school: our Shibuya campus is very much in the heart of the city, while the Showa site is a little way into the suburbs of Setagaya-ku, situated on an extensive university campus about a 10 minute drive or short train journey from BST Shibuya.
 Classrooms at BST are all equipped with projectors and smart-boards linked to computers, and there are a number of laptop/iPad sets on both sites for student use.
 Specialist facilities include Art & Design and Photography rooms, a Drama Studio and well-appointed music rooms.
 At Showa there are excellent PE, swimming and outdoor learning facilities.
 For 6th Form students there is also a dedicated study area.
 Maximum class sizes range from 18 in Nursery and Reception, to 20 in Year 1 and 22 in Year 2 and above.
 They are usually considerably smaller than this in the Sixth Form.

-Our new state-of-the-art Primary School campus is under development in conjunction with the Toranomon-Azabudai Project and is scheduled to open in 2023.
+Our new state-of-the-art Primary School campus is under development & following approval from Tokyo Metropolitan Government, the Toranomon-Azabudai Project is scheduled to open in 2023.